"Everything you should know about Micro Switch"

 The circuit diagram of a micro switch typically includes the following core components:

-Action Spring Plate: Connected to the switch pins and deforms under force.
+Action Spring Plate: Connected to the switch pins, deforms under force.

-Contact Feet: Fixed at the bottom of the switch and in contact with the action spring plate.
+Contact Terminals: Fixed at the bottom of the switch, contacting the action spring plate.

-Return Spring: Connected to the switch housing and provides return force.
+Return Spring: Connected to the switch housing, providing reset force.

-Pins: Connected to the external circuit and transmit signals.
+Pins: Connected to the external circuit, transmitting signals.

 A typical circuit diagram is as follows:

-When the action spring plate is under force, its front silver point contacts the contact feet, closing the circuit.
-Upon release, the return spring restores the action spring plate to its original position, breaking the circuit.
+When the action spring plate is under force, its front silver point contacts the terminal, conducting the circuit; after release, the return spring restores the action spring plate to its original state, breaking the circuit.

 The construction of a micro switch typically includes the following parts:

-Housing: Protects the internal components and is usually made of plastic or metal.
+Housing: Protects internal components, usually made of plastic or metal.

-Action Spring Plate: The core component, made of metal, with its front silver point in contact with the contact feet.
+Action Spring Plate: Core component, made of metal, with a front silver point contacting the terminal.

-Contact Feet: Fixed at the bottom of the switch and in contact with the action spring plate.
+Contact Terminals: Fixed at the bottom of the switch, contacting the action spring plate.

-Return Spring: Connected to the switch housing and provides return force.
+Return Spring: Connected to the switch housing, providing reset force.

-Pins: Connected to the external circuit and transmit signals.
+Pins: Connected to the external circuit, transmitting signals.

 Different types of micro switches vary in construction:

-Standard Type: Standard size, suitable for conventional devices.
+Standard Type: Standard size, suitable for conventional equipment.

 V. Introduction to Different Types of Micro Switches

-Micro switches can be categorized into multiple types based on size, protection performance, and switching forms:
+Micro switches can be classified into various types based on size, protection performance, breaking form, etc.:

 By Size:

-Standard Type: Standard size, suitable for conventional devices.
+Standard Type: Standard size, suitable for conventional equipment.

 By Protection Performance: